What Is Talent Acquisition? A Complete Guide

 - The possible fee in a particular phase of the recruitment might also be lower than what you would pay for a retainer.

-- They may not have any direct experience in the industry that you are hiring for as they generally work across industries.
+- They may not have any direct experience in the industry for which you are hiring for as they generally work across industries.

 - You have to pay the recruiting firm only if they are successful in securing the right candidate.